evanmayer/julia-quickstart/README.md

 You already know how to edit existing files, so you could do a lot of damage.
 However, one of the most boring things you could do to break stuff would probably be to move a file so some program can't find it.
 Instead, let's make our own file.

 First, let's give our file a home.
 The `mkdir` command (sound it out, you can figure out what this one stands for) will create a new directory at the path you give it:

 - `mkdir foo`
 - `cd foo`

 Now, there are many ways to create a file if one does not exist already.
 One way is using the `touch` command.
 See `man touch` for more things `touch` can do.
 Another way might be to invoke a text editor on a file that doesn't exist, like `nano bar.txt`.
 Most text editors make the file for you by default.

 - `touch bar.txt`

 Including the file extension `.txt` isn't necessary to create the file, but some programs expect files with different extensions, so we'll play along.
 Now verify that the file has been created:

 - `ls`

+Move it to your home directory using `mv`:

+- `mv bar.txt ~/` or `mv bar.txt ../` or `mv bar.txt /home/<username>`

+This is simply rearranging how your file system is linked together to tell it the new desired path to your file `bar.txt`.

+Now copy it into your dir `foo` using the copy command: `cp [FILENAME] [DESTINATION DIR]`:

+- `cp bar.txt foo`

+To "delete" a file, the command `rm` is used.
+[Technically](https://en.wikipedia.org/wiki/Rm_(Unix)), you're telling the OS to [unlink](https://en.wikipedia.org/wiki/Unlink_(Unix)) the file, and that it's okay to destroy the object when all other entities release their references to it.
+Don't `rm` anything you can't handle losing.
+This is a good one to run `man rm` on.
+There are options (`-r`) that allow you to unlink entire portions of your file system in one go by calling `rm` *recursively* on the specified directory and subdirectories.
+If you [combine it](https://askubuntu.com/questions/670648/what-does-rm-rf-do) with a force option (`-rf`), it will ignore nonexistent files and arguments, **never prompting you for confirmation**.
+Using this on the wrong directory is a great way to ensure you won't have a good day.
+Using it on the **root**, `/` is generally protected on most UNIX distros, but it [isn't always](https://superuser.com/questions/312769/how-far-will-you-get-with-an-rm-rf-command)...

+We just made a copy of `bar.txt`, so we can delete this one though.

+- `rm bar.txt`
+- `ls`